apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 You can set the loss/rewards however you want

-## MeZO Math (Why did I write this)
+## MeZO Math (I regret writing this)

 Here's a bunch of math.
 I've tried to make it readable, but if your eyes glaze over you can skip it if you like.
+It should be skimmable if you just read the parts that aren't in code blocks.

 In MeZO, the update rule is based on:
 ```